UPPMAX/R-matlab-julia-HPC/docs/r/batch.md

         #SBATCH -p main

         # If you do ml purge you also need to restore the preloaded modules which you should have saved
         # when you logged in.
-Otherwise comment out the two following lines.
+Otherwise uncomment the two following lines.
-        ml purge > /dev/null 2>&1
+        #ml purge > /dev/null 2>&1
-        ml restore preload
+        #ml restore preload
         module load PDC/23.12
         module load R/4.4.1-cpeGNU-23.12